bacdillon/AutomationPlayground/PowerPlatform/Inventory Management/README-inventory.md

 - Reduces approval turnaround time by routing requests directly to managers via Teams/Outlook instead of manual follow-up
 - Improves auditability — every restock decision is timestamped, linked, and traceable back to the inventory record that triggered it
 - Gives leadership real-time visibility into stock health and request trends without manual reporting

----

-## Notes

-This project is part of a broader [Automation Playground](https://bacdillon.github.io/AutomationPlayground/) portfolio showcasing RPA, Power Platform, and BI solutions.